-The call to salvation and the evidence of true salvation is clearly outlined in these four verses.
+The call to salvation and the evidence of genuine salvation is clearly outlined in these four verses.
 While the call to salvation is not written in a step-by-step order, it is nonetheless there.
 First, we must submit to God and resist the devil.
-The fact is, we cannot be truly submitted to God if we are not resisting the devil.
+The fact is, we are not submitted to God if we are not resisting the devil.
 To resist the devil means to stand against him, to oppose him.
 If we are not opposed to our old ways of living, we are not truly submitted to God.
-Yes, that submission grows over time; there may be things you continue doing in the weeks after salvation, that after reading the Bible and attending church you realize are sin, so you stop.
-That is growth in knowledge and sanctification and that is to be expected.
-None of us know everything the moment we are born again, but if years later, you are continuing in the same sins, you need to examine yourself.
+Yes, that submission grows over time; there may be things you continue doing in the weeks after salvation, that after reading the Bible and attending church, you realize are sin, so you stop.
+That is growth in knowledge and sanctification, and that is to be expected.
+None of us know everything the moment we are born again, but if you continue in the same sins years later, you need to examine yourself.

 James closes out this section by saying, lament, mourn, and weep.
 Let the good times stop.
 Let the laughter stop.
 It’s time to be sorrowful over your sin.
 Not sorry that we got caught, but repentant that we have offended a holy God.
 Weeping signifies being broken over our sins, to have the gravity of our sin weigh heavily upon us.

 There is much preaching about not feeling bad about sin because God’s love takes care of it.
 That’s only partially true.
 God’s love only takes care of sin if we repent.
-And we should feel guilty about our sin because it’s sin.
+And we should feel guilty about our sin because it’s a sin.
 The day a Christian isn’t bothered by their sin is the day you have gone so far from God; you have hardened your heart to the point that you cannot feel conviction, and that is a dangerous place to be.
 That is why James says, humble yourselves.
 You don’t want to get to the point where God has to humble you; you want to humble yourself.
 Realize your sin, repent of it, and let God lift you up.